 EuroSEAS Humanities Book Prize 2017

-30 book were nominated this year and the jury consisted of Ariel Heryanto form Murdoch University, Mandy Sadan from SOAS and last time winner of the prize, and Henk Schulte Nordholt from KITLV.
+30 book were nominated this year and the jury consisted of Ariel Heryanto from Monash University, Mandy Sadan from SOAS and last time winner of the prize, and Henk Schulte Nordholt from KITLV.

 Shortlisted were three books: